 Moving on After Treatment

 The end of treatment can be both stressful and exciting.
-You will be relieved to finish treatment, yet it is hard not to worry about cancer coming back.
+You’ll be relieved to finish treatment, yet it’s hard not to worry about cancer coming back.
 This is very common among people who have had cancer.

-For years after treatment ends, you will need to see your doctor for follow-up.
+For years after treatment ends, you’ll need to see your doctor for follow-up.
 These visits may include physical exams and blood tests, which can help to tell if the cancer has come back.
 Other tests, like chest x-rays, CT scans, or MRIs, may also be needed.

+Your doctor will talk to you about side effects at these visits, too.
 Almost any cancer treatment can have side effects.
-Some may last for a few weeks to months, but others can last longer.
-Be sure to tell your doctor about any problems you are having so he can help you with them.
+Some last for a few weeks to months, but others can last longer.
+Be sure to tell your doctor about any problems you’re having so you can get the help you need.

 Seeing a new doctor

-At some point after cancer, you may find yourself seeing a new doctor.
+At some point after cancer, you may need to see a new doctor.
 You will want to give your new doctor all the details of your cancer and treatment.
 Make sure you have this information handy, and keep copies of all your medical records for yourself:

 - A copy of your “path report” from any biopsy or surgery

-- If you had surgery, a copy of your operative report
+- If you had surgery, a copy of your operative (surgical) report

-- If you had radiation, a final summary of the dose and field
+- If you had radiation, a copy of your treatment summary

 - If you had chemo, a list of your drugs, drug doses, and when you took them